 All languages, especially English, French, German and Italian; books, printed and manuscript music, sound and video recordings, archival collections.

-Autograph scores and letters of composer Ernest Bloch; manuscripts of 18th-century Italian instrumental music by Tartini and his school; Taddei and Sicilian libretto collections; library and papers of musicologist Alfred Einstein; portions of the music collection of Alfred Cortot; Cicogna and Romberg opera collections.
+Autograph scores and letters of composer Ernest Bloch; manuscripts of 18th-century Italian instrumental music by Tartini and his school of violinist/composers; Taddei and Sicilian libretto collections; library and papers of musicologist Alfred Einstein; portions of the music collection of Alfred Cortot; Cicogna and Romberg opera collections.

-For information about research tools, library guides, and related pages, see Music Library.
+For information about collections, research tools, library guides, and related pages, see Music Library.